amagood/Online-Judge/readme.md

 How to use
 1. add 'register' into INSTALLED_APPS which in settings.py
+2. add path by include 'register.urls' in urls.py
-2. put html file in template/register/
+3. put html file in template/register/
-3. put static files(js,css...) in static/
+4. put static files(js,css...) in static/
-4. change page_route which in Register_View.py to link with html file
+5. change page_route which in Register_View.py to link with html file

 Function Description